UKCloud/documentation/articles/connectivity/conn-ref-telco-enagagement.md

 ## Overview

-The purpose of this document is to outline the engagement process, demarcation points and the responsibilities of all parties involved in the provisioning of connectivity into UKCloud's datacentres using the HybridConnect service provided by UKCloud.
+The purpose of this document is to outline the engagement process, demarcation points and the responsibilities of all parties involved in the provisioning of connectivity into UKCloud's datacentres using the HybridConnect and CrownConnect services provided by UKCloud.
 This document should be attached to any order made with telco providers to ensure that all parties are of the same understanding with regards to implementation.

-HybridConnect enables customers to bring in their own MPLS, leased lines or public network connectivity into the UKCloud datacentres.
-It can be paired with Cloud Enablement -- the colocation of network attached devices (firewalls, VPN concentrators etc) to enable the overlay of encryption technologies on the connectivity.
+HybridConnect and CrownConnect enables customers to bring in their own MPLS, leased lines or public network connectivity into the UKCloud datacentres.
+These can be paired with Cloud Enablement -- the colocation of network attached devices (firewalls, VPN concentrators etc) to enable the overlay of encryption technologies on the connectivity.

 ## High level process

-To facilitate a HybridConnect order, UKCloud expects that:
+To facilitate a HybridConnect or CrownConnect order, UKCloud expects that:

 1) The end customer or partner will order the connection directly with the service provider that they wish to contract with

-2) At the same time, the customer or partner will raise a service request through the UKCloud portal to make UKCloud support aware of the need for HybridConnect
+2) At the same time, the customer or partner will raise a service request through the UKCloud portal to make UKCloud support aware of the need for HybridConnect or CrownConnect

 3) UKCloud will provide information where needed to help the customer or partner complete forms that the telco provider requires in order to progress the order